fallible-algebra/bevy_typst_textures/README.md

 ## Expected structure for Typst Assets

-A **`.zip`** file containing, at the very least:
+A **`.zip`** archive containing:
 1. a **`main.typ`** file.
-2. a **`package.toml`** file:
+2. an optional `package.toml` file:
     - This doesn't need to be populated with anything right now.
     - That said, it expects:
         - a name field
         - an list of author strings
         - a list of bevy `asset/` folder asset requests (doesn't do anything right now)
         - a list of typst "universe" package requests (doesn't do anything right now)
-    - All files and fonts referenced by the
 3. Inclusion of all fonts needed (they can exist anywhere, but a `fonts/` folder is a good idea)
-4. Whatever assets needed, reference them in a typst project like you would in any other typst project.
+    - unless either of the `typst-search-system-fonts` or `typst-asset-fonts` crate features are enabled, which will enable use of system fonts or the "default" typst fonts as embedded assets, respectively.
+4. Typst modules, assets, images, SVGs, data, etc.

 ## Limitations